ChiramePiyush/HackerRank-/README.md

 ===============================================================================

-You can aslo put Hackers as h
+we can aslo put Hackers as h,
-                 Difficulty as d
+                 Difficulty as d,
-                 Challenges as c
+                 Challenges as c,
-                 Submissions as s
+                 Submissions as s.
 it will reduce repetation of lengthy table name.

 ===============================================================================